Lepetere/clarango/README.md

 Clarango: a Clojure driver for ArangoDB
 ========

-Clarango is a library to connect Clojure with the incredible database [ArangoDB](http://www.arangodb.com/).
+Clarango is a library to connect Clojure with the database [ArangoDB](http://www.arangodb.com/).
 Although it is work in progress, the parts which are already there are stable.

 The latest version of Clarango on [Clojars](https://clojars.org/clarango) is `0.7.0`.